Procedure Guide ·Luxating Patella Surgery ·2026

 What Is It

-A luxating patella is a kneecap that slides out of its normal groove, causing intermittent or constant lameness.
-It's graded 1-4: Grade 1 pops out occasionally but returns on its own.
-Grade 2 pops out more often and sometimes needs manual repositioning.
+A luxating patella is a kneecap sliding out of its groove.
+Grade 1 pops out occasionally and self-corrects.
+Grade 2 pops out frequently, sometimes needs manual repositioning.
 Grade 3-4 is permanently displaced.
-Surgery is recommended for Grade 2 and above.
+Surgery recommended for Grade 2+.
 Most common in small and toy breeds

 The Process

-The surgery involves multiple corrections: trochlear sulcoplasty (deepening the groove), tibial tuberosity transposition (realigning the attachment point of the patellar ligament), and sometimes soft tissue reconstruction.
-The specific combination depends on the grade and anatomy.
-Surgery takes 1-2 hours per knee under general anesthesia.
+Surgery deepens the groove, realigns the patellar ligament attachment, and reconstructs soft tissue as needed.
+The combination depends on grade and anatomy.
+Takes 1-2 hours per knee under general anesthesia.
 Multiple corrections in one surgery

 Cost Breakdown - $1,500-$3,000